thamnasc/thamnasc/README.md

 - :woman_technologist: I study Biomedical Informatics at UFPR
 - 👀 I’m interested in german language and machine learning
-- :dizzy: I’m collaborating on German-Brazilian Newspapers from [(VRI-UFPR)](https://github.com/VRI-UFPR)
+- :dizzy: I'm working on German-Brazilian Newspapers in the [VRI](https://github.com/VRI-UFPR) lab

 ##